cs-au-dk/jelly/README.md

 Note that analyzing with all dependencies (i.e., not using `--ignore-dependencies`) can take a long time.
 The options `--max-rounds` or `--timeout` can be used to terminate the analysis early to provide partial (unsound) results.
+Specific packages can also be included or excluded using `--include-packages` or `--exclude-packages`.

 ## How to build